-Intuitive Colorimetry / Visual Stress
+Intuitive Colourimetry, Visual Stress and Pattern Glare

 What is Visual Stress?

 Visual Stress also known as Irlen-Meares Syndrome is sensitivity to visual patterns, particularly stripes.
 Repeated patterns in carpet, other floorings or print on a page or screen can cause a visual perceptual problem which can induce discomfort, occasionally headaches and can create coloured blur and movement of text when reading.
 Perceptual problems are due to a hyper-activation of the visual cortex of the brain.
 This hyper-activation is reduced when a tailored to the individual colour filter is used.